DuPage County Serious Personal Injury Lawyers

 Injuries from motor vehicle accidents, premises accidents, medical malpractice, and other serious injuries can exact untold physical, emotional, and financial stress on you and your family.
 If you or someone close to you has suffered injury resulting from the negligence of another party, you may be entitled to damages for medical bills and other forms of pain and suffering.
 To be successful in obtaining full compensation, it is important to be represented by an experienced Illinois personal injury attorney.

-For more than 35 years, the attorneys at Mevorah Law Offices LLC have provided skilled representation for clients who have suffered serious injuries in the Chicago area and throughout northern Illinois.
+For more than 40 years, the attorneys at Mevorah & Giglio Law Offices have provided skilled representation for clients who have suffered serious injuries in the Chicago area and throughout northern Illinois.
 Our award-winning lawyers have in-depth knowledge of all types of personal injury law and what it takes to secure just compensation against even the most well-funded adversaries.

 Our attorneys have been acknowledged by our peers for our success in this area of the law and for our honesty, integrity and down to earth approach.
 We work hard to remain available and accessible to our clients and provide ongoing updates so you are always kept informed on the progress of your case.
 We also take all personal injury cases on a contingency basis, so you only pay if we win.